In 1968, the USA officially banned psilocybin.

 Magic mushrooms themselves aren’t banned in the US — it’s their active ingredients, psilocybin, and psilocin.
 Magic mushrooms are considered a “container” for these illegal compounds and are therefore illegal by proxy.

-On the other hand, spores (used for cultivation) are legal in most states, as they do not contain either of these psychoactive chemicals.
+On the other hand, magic mushroom spores (used for cultivation) are legal in most states, as they do not contain either of these psychoactive chemicals.

 Many people confuse the terms legalization and decriminalization, thinking they’re synonyms.